ahpook/fosdem/README.md

 * host: browser : http://webnode.local/
 * host: vagrant ssh webnode
-* webnode: sudoe puppet agent -t
+* webnode: sudo puppet agent -t

 Tons of stuff got installed there, according to the ordering and dependency chain in the model.
-Now we should be able to go to the root of the site and set up wordpress
+Now we should be able to go to the root of the site and set up wordpress:

 * host: browser reload on http://webnode.local/
 * host: go through install guide.